samsquire/ideas4/README.md

 Let's track all the clauses that people depend on and inform them when things are no longer true.

+# 70. Depoll

+Polling is the slow and poor use of resources way of reacting to change.

+I propose that applications register interceptors on data structures and they are executed when data changes.

+There should be a standard network protocol for registering or hooking into data changes for reactivity.

+This way we can solve all polling issues with a single websocket implementation.

 # incomplete ideas

 Memory set to network calls